What is MFA (Multi-Factor Authentication) and how does it work?

 Multi-factor authentication FAQs

-What’s the difference between multi-factor authentication (MFA) and two-factor authentication (2FA)
+What's the difference between multi-factor authentication and two-factor authentication (2FA)

 • Route-based authentication refers to any incremental security method, where a user must only undergo extra checks—like a second or multi-factor authentication—to carry out more sensitive tasks within an app.

-• Just-in-time (JIT) authentication is another, less technical term for route-based authentication, deriving its name from the fact that users are only asked to authenticate with additional factors at the moment the more sensitive tasks are being attempted.
+• Just-in-time (JIT) authentication or risk-based authentication is another, less technical term for route-based authentication, deriving its name from the fact that users are only asked to authenticate with additional factors at the moment the more sensitive tasks are being attempted.
+This is also sometimes referred to risk-based authentication, because users are only prompted with additional authentication factors when their behavior is flagged as suspicious or potentially fraudulent.

-• Step-up or adaptive authentication refer to a specific type of just-in-time authentication that requires an additional authentication level specifically when trying to perform high-risk operations on an IT system
+• Step-up or adaptive authentication refer to a specific type of just-in-time authentication that requires an additional authentication level specifically when trying to perform high-risk operations on an IT system.
+Unlike JIT, adaptive authentication is invoked based on the type of transaction, not based on user behavior or flags.

-All three of these terms are important because they offer ways for companies to remove friction from MFA flows without compromising security – a key drive of conversion, adoption, and user engagement for any business model.
+All three of these terms are important because they offer ways for companies to remove friction from MFA flows without compromising security – a key to driving conversion, adoption, and user engagement for any business model.

 Does MFA make accounts un-hackable or unphishable?